yirutsai/YOLOR/README.md

 cd ../
 ```

 ## Training
+Before training, please make sure you have downloaded the pretrained model weight offered by the author of YOLOR in this [link](https://github.com/WongKinYiu/yolor/tree/paper) and this [link](https://github.com/WongKinYiu/yolor/releases/tag/weights).
+After training, there should be a folder named as the name you passed in argument.
 ```
 python train.py --batch-size 4 --img 1280 1280 --data custom.yaml --weights yolor-e6.pt --device 0 --name yolo_e6_base --hyp hyp.scratch.1280.yaml --epochs 100 --workers 4
 ```